 The below diagram is an example of a network topology without FHRP implementation:

 First Hop Redundancy Protocol (FHRP) is a hop redundancy protocol that is designed to provide redundancy to the gateway router within the organization’s network by the use of a virtual IP address and virtual MAC address.

 To implement FHRP, there should be two or more routers that will be used as a gateway router.
 The virtual IP address and virtual MAC address will be used on both the router.
 The virtual IP address will be the default gateway IP address for all the devices inside the organization’s network.
-One router will be used as an active router (gateway router) and the other router will be the standby.
+One router will be used as an active router (gateway router), and the other router will be standby.
 If the active router goes offline, the standby router will take its place to be the gateway router for all the hosts.